On Tuesday, Broadcasting & Cable Hall of Famer

 'Ladies of Liberty: The Women Who Shaped Our Nation'

-Picking up where Founding Mothers left off, Cokie Roberts' Ladies of Liberty focuses on the women who continued the American experiment, including Eliza Hamilton and Theodosia Burr.
+Founding Mothers left off, Cokie Roberts' Ladies of Liberty focuses on the women who continued the American experiment, including Eliza Hamilton and Theodosia Burr.
+Click here to buy.

 'Capital Dames: the Civil War and the Women of Washington, 1848-1868'

-The companion to Founding Mothers and Ladies of Liberty, Capital Dames examines the lives of Southern women who left Washington, D.C. during the Civil War, and those who remained behind as the city transformed into a war camp.
+Founding Mothers and Ladies of Liberty, Capital Dames examines the lives of Southern women who left Washington, D.C. during the Civil War, and those who remained behind as the city transformed into a war camp.
+Click here to buy.

 'From This Day Forward,' written with Steven V. Roberts